Young Adult Sectoral Employment Project

 Benchmarking for YASEP – JobsFirstNYC is partnering with the Workforce Field Building Hub at the Workforce Professionals Training Institute and a group of JobsFirstNYC’s YASEP member organizations and CareerLift partner, Seedco to baseline, test and strengthen their capacity to engage employers, using the Success Drivers developed through the Workforce Benchmarking Network

-SectorBOOST for YASEP – The Financial Clinic is partnering with a cohort of JobsFirstNYC’s YASEP member agencies to bring financial coaching services to young adult jobseekers and to build the capacity of participating organizations to deliver similar coaching services in the future.
+SectorBOOST for YASEP – Change Machine (formerly The Financial Clinic) partnered with a cohort of JobsFirstNYC’s YASEP member agencies to bring financial coaching services to young adult jobseekers and to build the capacity of participating organizations to deliver similar coaching services in the future.
 You can learn more here at SectorBOOST.

 Visit the YASEP Website